jump-dev/Clp.jl/README.md

-# COIN-OR Linear Programming (Clp)
+# COIN-OR Linear Programming Interface (Clp.jl)

 ![](https://www.coin-or.org/wordpress/wp-content/uploads/2014/08/COINOR.png)

-Interface to the **[COIN-OR Linear Programming](https://projects.coin-or.org/Clp)** solver.
-Provides a complete interface to the low-level C API, as well as an implementation of the solver-independent `MathProgBase` and `MathOptInterface` API's.
+`Clp.jl` is an interface to the **[COIN-OR Linear Programming](https://projects.coin-or.org/Clp)** solver.
+It provides a complete interface to the low-level C API, as well as an implementation of the solver-independent `MathProgBase` and `MathOptInterface` API's.

+*Note: This wrapper is maintained by the JuliaOpt community and is not a COIN-OR project.*

 [![Build Status](https://travis-ci.org/JuliaOpt/Clp.jl.svg?branch=master)](https://travis-ci.org/JuliaOpt/Clp.jl)